One of the most common questions I ever get asked about what I do is this one: “What is Mind-Hacking?”

 Does Mind Hacking Give Me Super Human Abilities In The Real World?

 My skills are primarily used for entertainment purposes only.
 A performance situation is a lot more controlled than a real world situation and for that reason alone, mind-hacking in real world situations is much more difficult and you can never be sure of the outcome.
 Do I try it sometimes?
 Of course I do.
-But my success rates vary wildly.
+But my success rates vary wildly depending on environment, subject, time of day and a lot of other factors outside of my control.